bradenjonsson00/bradenjonsson00.github.io/index.md

 ## Profile

-Highly motivated 4th year computer science student.
+Highly motivated Computer Science graduate.
 Hard-working problem solver, dedicated, with good interpersonal skills.
 Wide range of work experience outside of the field and ready to begin a career in software development.

+## Education
+Bachelor of Science - Computer Science,
+University of Manitoba 2022

 ## Skills
 **Programming**: